 Dogfish shark dissection workshop

-With help from his father, he took some great pictures of protazoa using SoundBio’s new Compound Microscope
+With help from his father, he took some great pictures of protozoa using SoundBio’s new Compound Microscope

-When we asked his mother about SoundBio’s impact on Theo, here’s what she said…
+When we asked The'o’s mother about SoundBio’s impact on Theo, she said:

-After talking with Theo about his favorite workshop, he said:
+After speaking with Theo about his favorite workshop, he said: